-CBI war: Verma seeks more time to file reply on CVC report
+CBI war: Verma files reply on CVC report in SC

-New Delhi, Nov 19: CBI director Alok Verma has sought more time to file its reply to the report prepared by the Central Vigilance Commission.
+New Delhi, Nov 19: CBI director Alok Verma has filed his reply to the report prepared by the Central Vigilance Commission.

-The reply was to be filed by 1 pm today.
-However the court granted him time till 4 pm today to file his reply.

 Also Read | Another CBI officer moves SC challenging transfer